SiyuanLi00/LiSCP/README.md

-# Lightweight Stylistic Consistency Profiling: Robust Detection of Machine-Generated Texts
+# Lightweight Stylistic Consistency Profiling: Robust Detection of LLM-Generated Textual Content for Multimedia Moderation

 This repository contains the code for a robust method for detecting machine-generated texts by leveraging stylistic consistency analysis.
 The approach combines discrete stylistic indicators and continuous representations to detect machine-generated content across multiple domains.